The importance of a water barrier in the wall in case of rising damp

-• the salts contained in that water will crystallise, resulting in white spots
+• The salts contained in that water will crystallise, resulting in white spots.

-• Moss may also begin to form.
+• Moss may also start to form.

 The infestation goes across the entire width of the wall and can go over a long length.